 If for some reason the Navigation bar is not visible, you can find it on the View tab's Viewport Tools panel.
 Click the Navigation Bar tool.
 The tool will highlight in blue and the Navigation bar will appear.
-This panel also shows the tool to display the UCS Icon and ViewCube if they also get misplaced.
+You can also type Navbar.
+I at the command line and choose one of the two options (On/Off).
+This panel also shows the tool to display the UCS icon and ViewCube if they also get misplaced.